Skip to content

 The Vivobarefoot Primus Trail II FG is a barefoot shoe designed for tackling trail runs and hikes.
 This model utilizes the Firm Ground (FG) sole that Vivobarefoot uses in a variety of their outdoor-focused barefoot shoes.
 This construction feature helps to provide this model with both a comfortable and fairly protective sole.

-As I dive deeper into reviewing the best barefoot shoes in the industry, I’m constantly exploring new models to test and try out.
+As I dive deeper into reviewing different barefoot shoes, I’m constantly exploring new models to test and try out.
 I live in Denver and I’m constantly going on hikes with the dogs and tackling trail runs to up my cardiovascular fitness.
-The Primus Trail II FG has been my latest hiking and trail running-focused barefoot shoe.

 Who Should Invest In the Vivobarefoot Primus Trail II FG?